cloneforyou/business-link/README.txt

 I've thought it an idea to update this when a section is completed to show progression.

+19 Dec 16 : Added all top-level/parent category pages and colours
 17 Dec 16 : Starting up > Find and manage the money > Stock control and inventory 09 Dec 16 : Starting up > Considering starting up?